ad-si/Perspectra/readme.md

   --save-images <TODO: path>
 ```

-Aim for a low threshold and a long minimun scene length.
+Aim for a low threshold and a long minimum scene length.
 I.e. turn the page really fast and show it for a long time.